 Copies of the treaties are also available in several commercial publications:

-· Neville March Hunnings, ed.
+- Neville March Hunnings, ed.
 Encyclopedia of European Union Law.
 London: Sweet & Maxwell, 1996–.
 This seven-volume loose-leaf service contains the following types of EU materials: Founding Treaties; Accession Treaties; Amending Treaties; Other International Agreements; EU Institutions; and the Three Pillars.
 It is updated on a quarterly basis.

 The European Constitutional Convention met in Brussels beginning in 2002.
 In June 2003, it completed its task of drafting a constitutional treaty that was presented to an intergovernmental conference held in fall 2003.
 The heads of state of the EU signed this treaty on October 29, 2004 in Rome.
-The signed version of the treaty is available in .
+The signed version of the treaty is available in full-text on Europa.
 This treaty was never ratified but portions of the text were incorporated into the Treaty of Lisbon.

-Some of the more important changes resulting from the Treaty of Lisbon are creating the office of President of the European Council with a two and a half year renewable term, creating a High Representative of Foreign Affairs and Security Policy, setting the maximum number of members of the European Parliament at seven hundred fifty, changing the qualified majority voting procedure of the Council of the European Union, and introducing a negotiated procedure by which a Member State may leave the European Union.
+Some of the more important changes resulting from the Treaty of Lisbon are creating the office of President of the European Council with a two-and-a-half year renewable term, creating a High Representative of Foreign Affairs and Security Policy, setting the maximum number of members of the European Parliament at seven hundred fifty, changing the qualified majority voting procedure of the Council of the European Union, and introducing a negotiated procedure by which a Member State may leave the European Union.
 The intent of all of these changes is to improve the functioning of the European Union.

 The treaty also makes important changes in the way Europeans can interact with the Union.
 Namely, it introduces citizens’ initiatives, increases national parliamentary powers, and bolsters individual rights by incorporating the Charter of Fundamental Rights and the European Convention on Human Rights into EU law.
 The European Citizens' Initiative allows for a petition signed by one million citizens of a significant number of Member States to propose to the European Commission legislation on any matter that is within the competency of the European Union.